ethangutk/Meal-Tracker-Mobile-Application/readme.md

 View  ↔  Controller  ↔  Model
 </p>

 A complex concept to learn within mobile applications.
 You have three different components within this concept that talk to each other.
 First, our application uses a slider on the summary page to update the calories on the screen.
-Second, instead of making an on update function, which we could have quickly done, the slider is tied directly to everything that needs to be updated on-screen.
+Second, instead of making an on-update function, which we could have quickly done, the slider is tied directly to everything that needs to be updated on-screen.
 Third, it makes the phone use less power since it is more efficient and streamlined.

 <br><br>
 ### 🥪 Databases